 I asked a few of my favorite chefs for their advice on preparing the biggest meal of the year for most of us and put together this list to help make your holiday a little easier.

 First, I would like to introduce the chefs offering their professional advice and thank them.
 If you click on their links, you can read all about them in my Novice2Pro interviews with them.

 Chef Leslie Bilderback, Certified Master Baker & Cookbook Author

 PREPARING YOUR MENU

-Chef Field - "Make a chart listing all the dishes you plan to serve, prep time for each, whether it can be made ahead or not, etc. Then, you can plan to get some things done on Tuesday or Wednesday (or even the weekend before, depending on what you're making).
-Spread out over a few days, Thanksgiving is much less daunting.
+Chef Field - "Make a chart listing all the dishes you plan to serve, prep time for each, whether it can be made ahead or not, etc. Then, you can plan to finish some things on Tuesday or Wednesday (or even the weekend before, depending on what you're making).
+Again, spread out over a few days; Thanksgiving is much less daunting.

-Oh, and set your table completely the day before and according to your list.
-(If you're passing 4 sides at the table, you'll want to ensure you have the right serving pieces).
+Set your table completely the day before and according to your list.
+(If you pass four sides at the table, you'll want to ensure you have the right serving pieces).

 It seems like such a small thing, but it'll save you from running around like a crazy person trying to find a pickle fork at the last second!"